hplgit/odespy/README.do.txt

   * Wrapper for the Radau5 method as provided by the well-known FORTRAN code "`radau5.f`": "http://www.unige.ch/~hairer/prog/stiff/radau5.f".
-    There has been some problems with running this solver (segmentation fault).
+    There have been some unidentified problems with running this solver (segmentation fault).

   * Wrapper for some solvers in the "`odelab`": "https://github.com/olivierverdier/odelab".